LuccaSA/RestDrivenDomain/README.md

 ### Create your first Controller:

-The most simple controller is the `ReadOnlyWebController`
+The most simple controller is the `ReadOnlyWebController`:

     [Route("api/[controller]")]
     [ApiController]